panchdevs/srs/Overall Description.md

 ## 2.1 Product Perspective

+The recent explosion in data pertaining to users on social media has created a great interest in performing sentiment analysis on this data using Big Data and Machine Learning principles to understand people's interests.
+This project intends to perform the same tasks.
+The difference between this project and other sentimnt analysis tools is that, it will perform real time analysis of tweets based on hashtags and not on a stored archive.

-Describe the context and origin of the product being specified in this SRS.
-For example, state whether this product is a follow-on member of a product family, a replacement for certain existing systems, or a new, self-contained product.
-If the SRS defines a component of a larger system, relate the requirements of the larger system to the functionality of this software and identify interfaces between the two.
-A simple diagram that shows the major components of the overall system, subsystem interconnections, and external interfaces can be helpful.
+;Describe the context and origin of the product being specified in this SRS.
+For example, state whether this product is a ;follow-on member of a product family, a replacement for certain existing systems, or a new, self-contained product.
+If the ;SRS defines a component of a larger system, relate the requirements of the larger system to the functionality of this ;software and identify interfaces between the two.
+A simple diagram that shows the major components of the overall system, ;subsystem interconnections, and external interfaces can be helpful.

 ## 2.2 Product Functions

+•	Collect tweets in a real time fashion i.e. , from the twitter live stream based on specified hashtags

+•	Remove redundant information from these collected tweets.

+•	Store the formatted tweets in MongoDB database

+•	Perform Sentiment Analysis on the tweets stored in the database to classify their nature viz. positive, negative and so on.

+•	Use a machine learning algorithm which will predict the ‘mood’ of the people with respect ot that topic.

-Summarize the major functions the product must perform or must let the user perform.
-Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
-Organize the functions to make them understandable to any reader of the SRS.
-A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.
+;Summarize the major functions the product must perform or must let the user perform.
+Details will be provided in Section 3, ;so only a high level summary (such as a bullet list) is needed here.
+Organize the functions to make them understandable to ;any reader of the SRS.
+A picture of the major groups of related requirements and how they relate, such as a top level data ;flow diagram or object class diagram, is often effective.

 ## 2.3 User Classes and Characteristics